kubrickfr/avsc-wiki/Advanced-usage.md

 ## Type hooks

 Using the `typeHook` option, it is possible to introduce custom behavior on any type.
-This can for example be used to override a type's `isValid` or `random` method.
+This can for example be used to override a type's `random` method.

 Below we show an example implementing a custom random float generator.